lblod/app-lokaal-mandatenbeheer/docs/LDES.md

 - **schema:ContactPoint:** to model the contact point of the Mandataris above
 - **locn:Address:** to model the address of the Mandataris above

-The only predicates that are shared about these concepts are predicates that are defined in the application profiles for [mandatendatabank](https://data.vlaanderen.be/doc/applicatieprofiel/mandatendatabank/), and [besluit-publicatie](https://data.vlaanderen.be/doc/applicatieprofiel/besluit-publicatie/).
+The public and abb streams only contain predicates that are defined in the application profiles for [mandatendatabank](https://data.vlaanderen.be/doc/applicatieprofiel/mandatendatabank/), and [besluit-publicatie](https://data.vlaanderen.be/doc/applicatieprofiel/besluit-publicatie/).
+The internal stream has no restrictions on which predicates are published.

 ## Mandataris as a Versioned Entity